fanduel-oss/refract/docs/introduction/why.md

 We want to separate the main action of our code (setting a filter) from the resulting actions (storage, analytics): our application should be able to function without them, or if they fail.
 Have you ever had a bad experience on the web, a form you try to submit but nothing happens?
 Only to realise when you open the console that something is failing due to your ad blocker?
 This is terrible!

 The key to reactive programming is observability: we need to be able to observe changes in your app, get notified when they happen so we can trigger side-effects.
 Reactive programming works really well for side-effects: effects are just data.
-It is also a remarquable abstraction encouraging declarative programming and which can concisely express time-based operations (throttle, debounce, etc.).
+It is also a remarkable abstraction encouraging declarative programming and which can concisely express time-based operations (throttle, debounce, etc.).

 We have seen a lot of side-effect management libraries in redux, due to the observability of its actions (with middleware).
 It is entirely possible to move side-effects handling to React, and to not have to rely on redux.